 Buying A Reconditioned Piano: Top 5 Tips To Look Out For

-It is well known that for the most part, acoustic pianos hold their value incredibly well and one common trend that is becoming increasingly popular within the piano world is that of reconditioned pianos, perhaps the most famous of which being Yamaha’s Recon (as in reconditioned) U-Series.
+It is well known that for the most part, acoustic pianos can hold their value well especially in comparison to their digital cousins and one common trend that is becoming increasingly popular within the piano world is that of reconditioned pianos, perhaps the most famous of which being Yamaha’s Recon (as in reconditioned) U-Series.

 Despite being anywhere from 50+ years old, these instruments are renowned for being incredibly sturdy instruments and are still widely recommended by teachers and musical connoisseurs alike.
-We sometimes even refer to the U-Series as the ‘workhorses’ of the piano world as for the past 40 or so years they have been mass used in colleges, teaching environments and practice conservatoires across the globe due to their reliability.
+We sometimes even refer to the U-Series as the ‘workhorses’ of the piano world as for the past 40 or so years they have seen huge popularity in colleges, teaching environments and conservatoires across the globe due to their reliability and consistency.

 Today we’re going to be talking about where these instruments currently stand, the things to look out for and perhaps most importantly, whether or not they are the right instrument for you.